 Q: I know people who use the internet or play video games far more than I do, so my habits can't be a problem...right?

 A: Yes, it is very possible that you know others who spend more time online than you do.
 However, as mentioned in the Internet Addiction FAQs section, the raw number of hours spent online or gaming is not the best measure of problem severity.
 Instead, you need to assess the negative impact your internet and video game use is having on your work, school, relationship, or psychological functioning.
 Also, just because there are people who are struggling even more than you doesn't mean that you cannot address your own difficulties.
 If you have tried to cut back with little success, computer addiction treatment from a qualified psychologist or therapist may provide the extra help you need.

-Q: It's just the internet and games, not drugs or alcohol -
+Q: It's just the internet and games, not drugs or alcohol - is treatment really necessary?

 A: Many people find themselves asking the question "Do I need treatment" before they finally decide to see a psychologist.
 This may be the wrong question to ask.
 "Could I benefit from computer addiction treatment?" is a better way to think about it.

 Q: Is the goal of computer addiction treatment to completely give up my online activities or gaming?

 A: No. In most cases the goal is more moderate and healthy use - not complete abstinence.

 In my practice, therapy for basic internet, computer, or gaming addiction is approximately five sessions.
 If there are more complicated underlying issues (e.g., depression, low self-esteem, etc.) this may add to the duration of therapy.